Bartow, Florida: History

 For most of the 20th century, Bartow's growth was modest, especially in comparison to the rest of the county and state.
 While other cities in Polk County aggressively annexed adjacent land and allowed rapid growth, the government of Bartow generally took a more cautious approach.
 Bartow's growth was also limited because most of the land surrounding the city was owned by phosphate mining companies, making residential growth impractical.
 Although Bartow had been the largest city in Polk county in 1900, by the 1910 U.S. Census, Lakeland had surpassed it in population.
 Bartow remained the second largest city in the county until sometime in the 1950s, when Winter Haven superseded it.

 In the late 1990s phosphate operations in the area moved southward, and much of the former phosphate land became available for sale.
 In 1999, Connecticut financier Stanford Phelps purchased the former Clear Springs phosphate lands east and south of city limits; he announced plans for an 18,000-acre development, the largest project in Polk County history.
 After nearly a decade of delays, the plan received final approval in 2009.
 The Clear Springs Development includes plans for more than 11,000 new homes, 1,000,000 ft2 of commercial space, three schools, and a golf course.
-According to the Central Florida Regional Planning Council, Bartow's population is projected to grow to over 25,000 people by 2015.
+According to the Central Florida Regional Planning Council, Bartow's population was projected to grow to over 25,000 people by 2015.
 When buildout of the Clear Springs Development is completed by 2030, the population of the city is projected to be over 45,000 residents.